lmtoy/lmtoy_run/README.md

     $WORK_LMT/$PID                    root directory of your LMT pipeline results for this PID
     $WORK_LMT/lmtoy_run/lmtoy_$PID    script generator for this PID

-The script generator has the following files:
+A script generator directory has the following files:

     README           useful info for the PI
     Makefile         helper file for your workflow